shakfu/Pd-Grids/README.md

 Pd-Grids is a port to a Pure Data external, building on an earlier conversion to a Max external by Henri David: https://github.com/hdavid/Grids

 Video: https://youtu.be/EhJqz1WFxbA

+This fork adds the following to the original [pd-port](https://github.com/spoitras/Pd-Grids) by Sylvain Poitras:

+- Demo pd file